NFP Questions My Kids Asked (or Should Have)

 by Professor Tom Cavanaugh

-Let s compare natural family planning NFP with contraception This may help us to remember what is at stake in
+Let’s compare natural family planning (NFP) with contraception.
+This may help us to remember what is at stake in embracing

 Winter 2023